Erin Nayler

-Erin Nicole Nayler (born 17 April 1992) is a New Zealand association football goalkeeper, playing for Umeå IK of the Elitettan.
+Erin Nicole Nayler (born 17 April 1992) is a New Zealand former professional association football goalkeeper, who last played for Bayern Munich of the German Frauen-Bundesliga.
 She has represented New Zealand at international level.

 Early life

 Nayler started playing as a goalkeeper at the age of 10.
 Playing for Westlake Girls High School with her father Mark as coach, Nayler won many Secondary School tournaments before graduating in 2009.
 Afterwards she went to Indiana University – Purdue University Fort Wayne in 2010, spending one year playing for the IPFW Mastodons and studying biology.
-She is currently studying Molecular Biology at Massey University.
+She is got a degree in Molecular Biology at Massey University.
+She is in a relationship with Mikaela Jacobson.

 Career

 Nayler was a member of the New Zealand U-20 side at the 2010 and 2012 Women's World Championships, playing in all three of New Zealand's group games at both events.
 The performances earned her a spot at the senior New Zealand team, the "Football Ferns", for the 2011 FIFA Women's World Cup.
 Nayler was the only uncapped member of New Zealand's squad and did not feature in the tournament.
 She was also a standby player for the 2012 Olympics.

 Nayler's eventual senior début happened at the 2013 Cyprus Cup, in a 2–0 win over Italy.

 She played all three matches of New Zealand at the 2015 FIFA Women's World Cup in Canada.
 Nayler was chosen as Player of the Match during her second game, as she kept a clean sheet in a 0–0 tie with the hosts in Edmonton.

 In 2015, Nayler was captain of Northern Football as they won the National Women's League, the top-flight women's football tournament of New Zealand.
 She also played for Norwest United of the Northern League.
 In 2016, Northern Football manager Paul Greig had become assistant coach of Sky Blue FC, in the United States' National Women's Soccer League, and led his new team to sign Nayler.
 However, she was released by Sky Blue after 26 days and no games played, and Sky Blue signed another outfielder instead.